anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter02.rst

    * - inf.ntw.14
      - Infrastructure
      - Network
-     - The platform must allow NATless traffic (i.e. exposing the pod IP address directly to the outside), allowing source and destination IP addresses to be preserved in the traffic headers from workloads to external networks.
-This is needed e.g. for signaling applications, using SIP and Diameter protocols.
+     - The platform must allow NAT-less traffic (i.e., exposing the pod IP address directly to the outside), allowing source and destination IP addresses to be preserved in the traffic headers from workloads to external networks.
+This is needed e.g. for signalling applications, using SIP and Diameter protocols.
      - ra2.ntw.011
    * - inf.ntw.15